 As this is based on a monthly transactional settlement, you are still free to purchase fuel from your usual supplier(s), with no change to your daily operations.

-Birch Hill Produce are an agricultural company using 50,000 litres of gasoil (red diesel) in the harvest months, when operational activity is at its highest.
+Birch Hill Produce are an agricultural company using 50,000 litres of gasoil (red diesel, which has a lower duty rate than white/road diesel) in the harvest months, when operational activity is at its highest.
 It is critical to Birch Hill that they do not pay more than £0.60 from July to September, but they also want to take advantage of any falling fuel prices in the period.

 Therefore, Birch Hill buy a capped price of £0.60 in advance and pays Portland a 1.00ppl (pence per litre) fee for the full period up-front (1.00p x 50,000 x 3 months = 150,000 pence = £1,500) but continue to buy their fuel in the normal way from their usual fuel supplier(s).